aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

 **21_ncbi_genome_blasts.ipynb**

 Takes the closest available genome to _C. bairdi_ (_C. opilio_), and the closest available genome to _Hematodinium sp_. (_Amoebophrya sp._) and BLASTs cbai_transcriptome_v2.0 (AKA cbai_hemat_transcriptomev2.0) in a variety of ways

+**Scripts 31-35**

+These scripts perform the same processes as 01-05.
+However, while 01-05 analyze cbai_transcriptome_v2.0 - which is not filtered by taxa - these scripts analyze hemat_transcriptome_v1.6, which takes all reads and filters to only include those from Alveolata (the taxa that contains _Hematodinium_).

 **hematodinium_analysis_functions.R**